druce/druce.github.io/aws.md

   ```

--

-- Your running server will reboot and you can reconnect after it finishes booting in a couple of minutes.
-You can SSH to it using same IP as before.
-You now have 2 identical running instances.
+- You now have 2 identical running instances.

--

 - To terminate your instances, go to the instances in your console, right-click, choose "Instance State" and choose "Terminate".